nnounce/scripting-tutorials/examples/tutorial1/README.md

 Your design should resemble this:
 ![Minimal design](../../img/examples/tutorial1/design.png)

 To hear playback, connect speakers to the device audio output or configure a stream to listen to it.
+Please take caution and start with output volume set to minimum level.
+Add gradually and adjust to your needs.

 More details on Design Editor can be found in the nnounce configuration guide at [https://docs.simpleway.cloud/nnounce/docs/designer-dsp-configuration](https://docs.simpleway.cloud/nnounce/docs/designer-dsp-configuration).